 Moreover, it’s been proven by Dr. Mobasser.
-The Celebrity Dentist himself has put in plenty of veneers made out of zirconia that have stood the test of time.
-You can see his work with zirconia (or veneers, crowns and more made out of other materials) in so many of his reviews on Google and Yelp.
+The Celebrity Dentist himself has put in plenty of veneers made out of zirconia that has stood the test of time.
+You can see his work with zirconia (or veneers, crowns, and more made out of other materials) in so many of his reviews on Google and Yelp.
 His portfolio is the smiles of his patients.
-Brilliant, striking and bold, these veneers give patients the kind of smile that they don’t have to worry about.
+Brilliant, striking, and bold, these veneers give patients the kind of smile that they don’t have to worry about.

 How many types of veneers are there?

-We have many different kinds of veneers, including: Zerconia, feldspar, Emax, and cut back veneers with Lucite reinforced porcelain.
-Each veneer is indicated for specific purpose to look great and function well.
+We have many different kinds of veneers, including Zirconia, feldspar, Emax, and cut back veneers with Lucite reinforced porcelain.
+Each veneer is indicated for a specific purpose to look great and function well.

 Before and After Zirconia Veneers